Dizbdeedee/gmodhaxe/README.md

 Of note - this may break existing haxe installations.
 Your mileage may vary, if you encounter errors it's best to uninstall any prexisting ones first.
 Alternatively, you can install lix as a npm module locally in your node_modules.
 I've never tried this, and you will definitely have to prefix all lix commands with npx.

+More info about lix on it's github [here](https://github.com/lix-pm/lix.client)

 `npm install -g lix`

 Install [vscode](https://code.visualstudio.com/) + [vshaxe](https://marketplace.visualstudio.com/items?itemName=nadako.vshaxe) + [vslix](https://marketplace.visualstudio.com/items?itemName=lix.lix).
 Not required but recommended